herzd/ConvHull/README.md

 ## Background

 Using concepts from computational geometry, these CHM implementations allow for the calculation of multi-dimensional production envelopes in large metabolic models.
-To evluate the impact of numerical precision, this repository contains three different CHM implementations:
+To evaluate the impact of numerical precision, this repository contains three different CHM implementations:
 - an exact arthimetic implementation in Python
 - a floating point, double precision arithmetic implementation in Python
 - a floating point, double precision arithmetic implementation in MATLAB